RyanMarcus/dirty-json/README.md

 You can play around with a demo here: [http://rmarcus.info/dirty-json/](http://rmarcus.info/dirty-json)

+You might also be interested in [my blog post about the parser](http://rmarcus.info/blog/2014/10/05/dirty-json-parser.html).

 Turn this:

     [5, .5, 'single quotes', "quotes in "quotes" in quotes"]